kralamoure/retroproto/README.md

 # d1proto

-`d1proto` is a library for the network protocol of Dofus 1.
-It can serialize and deserialize messages for server and client communication.
+`d1proto` is a library that implements the network protocol of Dofus 1, for communication between server and client.
+It defines the ID and structure of the protocol messages, and it provides functionality for their serialization and deserialization.

 ## Requirements: